Most people turn to acne treatment when faced with acne.

 The intermediate step in the treatment process involves refreshing your skin with a hydrating solution that has witch hazel and glycolic acid in it, which assist with exfoliation.

 This combination has the promise of working well, but may dry out your skin too much if you don’t have oily skin to begin with.

-Vie Naturelle takes the interesting step of combining a fairly strong benzoyl peroxide cosmetic (7.5%) with moisturizers like shea butter and natural acne-fighters like tea tree oil.
+Vie Naturelle takes the interesting step of combining a fairly strong benzoyl peroxide solution with moisturizers like shea butter and natural acne-fighters like tea tree oil.